SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Proofs

 \subsection{Proof of Theorem~\ref{thm:local}}

-The proof sketch is as follows: We first introduce the definitions pertaining to neural ODE in PINGO, then derive the bound for first-order approximation error $||g_{\theta} - g||_{\infty}$, and finally extend the results to the second-order case $||f_{\theta} - f||_{\infty}$ to finish the proof.
+The proof sketch is as follows: We first revisit the core definitions pertaining to neural ODE in SEGNO and introduce its variant with Euler integrator, then derive the bound for first-order approximation error $||g_{\theta} - g||_{\infty}$, and finally extend the results to the second-order case $||f_{\theta} - f||_{\infty}$ to finish the proof.